- Prayer and Worship

 2. Once the applicant organization is familiar with CCHD mission and criteria and guidelines, CCHD strongly encourages applicants to contact and build a relationship with the local CCHD Diocesan Director(s) in the diocese(s) where the applicant's activities are located.

 3. After the applicant organization has been in touch with the local CCHD diocesan director, applicant organizations may contact the CCHD grant specialist overseeing the region in which the applicant works if the applicant has additional questions.

-2. There are two pre-Applications: one for Community Development grants, and another for Economic Development grants.
-We strongly recommend you read all criteria and guidelines outlined in the Economic Development grant page and the Community Development grant page before submitting a pre-application.
+2. There are two pre-Applications: one for Community Development grant program, and another for Economic Development grant program.
+We strongly recommend you read all criteria and guidelines outlined in these programs before submitting a pre-application.

 3. All new applicants are required to submit a pre-application for the grant they wish to apply for.
 "New Applicants" are organizations that wish to apply for a Community Development or Economic Development grant, and did not receive a grant during the last grant cycle.

 4. Depending on the results of the pre-application, the applicant will be invited to submit a full application or will receive a declination e-mail.